A rich, chocolaty, crave-worthy vegan chocolate banana bread that also happens to be gluten-free…and SO easy to make!

 That recipe is one of my favourites on this site.
 It’s so easy to make, it tastes amazing, and the best part?
 No one would ever guess it’s vegan and gluten free.
 The same can be said for this gluten free vegan chocolate banana bread.

-My youngest is actually the reason why I made this recipe, the first time I made it.
+My youngest is actually the reason why I first made this recipe.
 It was a Sunday morning and I was trying to decide what to make for school snacks for the upcoming week.
 It was her suggestion to make chocolate banana bread.

 She’d never had it before but thought it sounded like a good idea.
 Smart child.
 Because chocolate + banana is a great combo.
 Almost as good a combo as my favourite chocolate + mint!

 Another reason why it was a good idea is because of all the overripe bananas I had sitting in my freezer.
 The part of the freezer I keep them in was overflowing, so banana bread making was the perfect idea for that day.

 It’s not just me that stores loads of overripe bananas in the freezer for future baking, right?

 Ever since making it that first time, it has become a keeper recipe and vegan chocolate banana bread has become one of the more requested recipes for me to make.
 The kids love, I love it, and I hope you will, too!

 As mentioned above, a loaf of vegan chocolate banana bread is perfect to make on the weekends to enjoy for snacks during the week.
 You can even have it for breakfast or at a brunch, even though it’s like dessert!

 It’s rich, decadent, not overly sweet, and filled with deep chocolate flavour that any chocolate lover will appreciate.
 It’s also fluffy…but at the same time, a little dense.
 I think that has to do with all the chocolate chips!